interep-project/docs/docs/introduction.md

 # What is Interep?

 :::caution
-This documentation refers to the latest version of Interep ([kovan.interep.link](https://kovan.interep.link)), which is still at an early stage.
+This documentation refers to the latest version of Interep, which is still at an early stage.
 :::

 ## Overview